-Copper Black was a Mensan who valued creativity.
-In her will she left a legacy funding a special annual award to recognize an outstanding creative achievement by a member of American Mensa, Ltd.
+A Mensan who truly valued creativity, Copper Black left in her will a legacy funding a special annual award to recognize an outstanding creative achievement by a member of Mensa International.

-- You’re a teacher in a poor school district.
+You’re an educator.
 You’ve come up with a low-cost but exciting way of getting your students to learn.
 How did you do it?

-- You’re a machinist.
-Instead of doing the same thing you’ve been doing for years, you’ve come up with a new product or method that saves your company money.
+You’re a machinist.
+Instead of doing the same thing you’ve been doing for years, you’ve come up with an innovative product or method that saves lives or increases efficiency.

 You’re a lawyer.
 Your case looks hopeless, but you came up with a novel argument and voila!
 You’ve brought new insight to the process.